Yandex Cloud

 6. Confirm the changes: type yes into the terminal and press Enter.

-You can verify registry labels using the following CLI command:
+You can check registry labels using the following CLI command:

 yc iot registry get <registry_name>

-To add a label to a registry, use the update REST API method for the Registry resource or the RegistryService/Update gRPC API call.
+To add a registry label, use the update REST API method for the Registry resource or the RegistryService/Update gRPC API call.

 Management console